Fifth Amendment to the United States Constitution

-The Fifth Amendment (Amendment V) to the United States Constitution creates several constitutional rights, limiting governmental powers regarding both criminal procedure and civil matters.
-It was ratified, along with nine other articles, in 1791 as part of the Bill of Rights.
-The Fifth Amendment applies to every level of the government, including the federal, state, and local levels, in regard to any "person".
-The Supreme Court furthered the protections of this amendment through the Due Process Clause of the Fourteenth Amendment.
+The Fifth Amendment (Amendment V) to the United States Constitution guarantees several constitutional rights and limits governmental powers with respect to criminal procedure.
+It was ratified, along with nine other amendments, in 1791 as part of the Bill of Rights.

+The Supreme Court has extended most, but not all, rights of the Fifth Amendment to the state and local levels.
+This means that neither the federal, state, nor local governments may deny people most rights protected by the Fifth Amendment.
+The Court furthered most protections of this amendment through the Due Process Clause of the Fourteenth Amendment.

-One provision of the Fifth Amendment requires that felonies be tried only upon indictment by a grand jury.
+One provision of the Fifth Amendment requires that most felonies be tried only upon indictment by a grand jury, which the Court ruled does not apply to the state level.
 Another provision, the Double Jeopardy Clause, provides the right of defendants to be tried only once in federal court for the same offense.
 The Self-Incrimination clause provides various protections against self-incrimination, including the right of an individual not to serve as a witness in a criminal case in which he or she is a defendant.
 "Pleading the Fifth" is a colloquial term often used to invoke the Self-Incrimination Clause when witnesses decline to answer questions where the answers might incriminate them.
-In the 1966 case of Miranda v.
+In the 1966 landmark case Miranda v.
 Arizona, the Supreme Court held that the Self-Incrimination Clause requires the police to issue a Miranda warning to criminal suspects interrogated while in police custody.
-The Fifth Amendment also contains the Takings Clause, which allows the federal government to take private property for public use if the government provides "just compensation".
+The Fifth Amendment also contains the Takings Clause, which allows the federal government to take private property only for public use and only if it provides "just compensation".

 Like the Fourteenth Amendment, the Fifth Amendment includes a due process clause stating that no person shall "be deprived of life, liberty, or property, without due process of law".
-The Fifth Amendment's Due Process Clause applies to the federal government, while the Fourteenth Amendment's Due Process Clause applies to state governments.
+The Fifth Amendment's Due Process Clause applies to the federal government, while the Fourteenth Amendment's Due Process Clause applies to state governments (and by extension, local governments).
 The Supreme Court has interpreted the Fifth Amendment's Due Process Clause to provide two main protections: procedural due process, which requires government officials to follow fair procedures before depriving a person of life, liberty, or property, and substantive due process, which protects certain fundamental rights from government interference.
 The Supreme Court has also held that the Due Process Clause contains a prohibition against vague laws and an implied equal protection requirement similar to the Fourteenth Amendment's Equal Protection Clause.

 Text

-The amendment as proposed by Congress in 1789:
+The amendment as proposed by Congress in 1789 and ratified by the states: